-Bisbee, Arizona got its start as a mining camp after army scouts and cavalrymen found good looking rock in the Mule Mountains’ Tombstone Canyon in the fall of 1877.
-After a few claims were filed the area quickly began filling up with prospectors and all that come with them.
-By 1880, the mining camp known as Mule Gulch became a town and was named after Judge Dewitt Bisbee, who was a financial backer of the area’s Copper Queen Mine, the largest claim at the time.
+Bisbee, Arizona, got its start as a mining camp after army scouts and cavalrymen found a good-looking rock in the Mule Mountains’ Tombstone Canyon in the fall of 1877.
+After a few claims were filed, the area quickly began filling up with prospectors and all that comes with them.
+By 1880, the mining camp known as Mule Gulch became a town and was named after Judge Dewitt Bisbee, a financial backer of the area’s Copper Queen Mine, the largest claim at the time.

 The first killing was that same year after a Mexican man was shot in a local eatery by mistake as an unknown assailant was trying to kill the woman waiting tables.
 The first lynching happened two years later when another man, drunk on whiskey, shot up a dance hall, killing one and wounding two others.
 Similar incidents and lawlessness would prevail for several years as the town slowly grew more civilized.

 German-Swiss immigrants in the town founded the first breweries on what became known as Brewery Gulch on Brewery Avenue in 1881.
 According to Jim Barnett, long time Bisbee resident and Bisbee historian, the Gulch at first was made up of a wood schoolhouse, Coyote Bill’s cabin next to the school, the Munche home, and a brewery owned by A.B.
 Seiber, who had a small adobe saloon next to the brewery.
 He cooled his beer in a large cellar vault dug into the mountain.

 After some months of brewing, Seiber decided to have a formal naming of Brewery Gulch and invited people to free samples of his beer.
 Many took advantage of the offer, and by the time the night was over, someone tried to rob Seiber’s business, and at least one person, a rough and tough woman named Black Jack who had crashed the party, was shot and killed.